Apricot PC

 The Apricot PC (originally called the ACT Apricot) is a personal computer produced by Apricot Computers, then still known as Applied Computer Techniques or ACT.
 Released in late 1983, it was ACT's first independently developed microcomputer, following on from the company's role of marketing and selling the ACT Sirius 1, and was described as "the first 16-bit system to be Sirius-compatible, rather than IBM-compatible", indicating the influence that the Sirius 1 had in the United Kingdom at the time.

 It achieved success in the United Kingdom, with reviewers noting the system's high resolution 800 × 400 display (for its time) and its trackball cable (later models used IR).

 It used an Intel 8086 processor running at 4.77 MHz.
 A 8087 math co-processor was optional.
 The amount of memory was 256 kB, expandable to 768 kB.
-It came with a CRT green-screen 9" with text mode 80 × 25 or graphics 800 × 400 pixels and was equipped with two floppy discs and a keyboard with an integrated LCD display.
+It came with a 9" green phosphor CRT display capable of a 80 × 25 character text mode or a 800 × 400 pixel graphical mode, and was equipped with two floppy disk drives and a keyboard with an integrated LCD.

-The Apricot Xi was a similar computer released in 1984, with a hard drive instead of a second floppy-drive.
+The Apricot Xi was a similar computer released in 1984, with a hard drive instead of a second floppy drive.

 Software

-Due to an IBM PC incompatible BIOS, trying to run a software package like dBase III would result in a system crash.

 The system was delivered with SuperCalc, and several system utilities, asynchronous communication, an emulator for IBM PC, Microsoft Basic-86, Basic Personal and ACT Manager (a GUI for MS-DOS).
 Optionally available were Microsoft Word, Multiplan, WordStar, dBase II, C-Pascal, UCSD Pascal, C, Fortran, COBOL and Basic Compiler 5.35.